Wealth Management Consultant, Andrew Goulter, takes a closer look at how ISAs can help you save for your future.

 Some ISAs (‘Flexible ISAs’) do allow for funds to be withdrawn and replaced in the same tax year without the return of funds being considered ‘new monies’, which would use up some or all of the annual subscription allowance.

-The Treasury has seemed keen to promote the use of ISAs, raising allowances over the years (at least until it was frozen at the current £20,000 in 2017/18) and introducing special purpose schemes like Lifetime ISAs (LISAs), which can provide a Government bonus of 25% on savings of up to £4,000 per year until age 50, if certain criteria are met – the fund being used for the purchase of your first home or for retirement purposes after age 60.
+The Treasury has seemed keen to promote the use of ISAs, raising allowances over the years (at least until it was frozen at the current £20,000 in 2017/18).
+Special purpose schemes like Lifetime ISAs (LISAs) were introduced, which can provide a Government bonus of 25% on savings of up to £4,000 per year until age 50, if certain criteria are met – the fund being used for the purchase of your first home or for retirement purposes after age 60.

 You can also open a Junior ISA (JISA) for your child(ren) or contribute to accounts set up for your grandchild(ren).
 While these are similar to an adult ISA, it is important to note that you can only invest up to £9,000 per tax year per child.